Maouxi/maouxi.github.io/collections/_projects/tournesol.md

 The tournesol application allow people to define who brings what to an event.

 Why I choose tournesol name?
 I'm sur you don't care 😈

+## Features

+- Create/Join/Share an event
+- Create new item to bring
+- Assign an item to yourseld or to other participant
+- Receive notification when the events items were updated
+- No registration needed !

 ## Project organization